Adventures of Cookie the Stray, Chapter 13

 The Old Oak Tree

 Rupert was Hot Dog Man’s real name, but he never cared for it.
-Instead he went by Rusty, a name that would have fit most of the workers at the plant excepting the plant managers that sat in air conditioned offices with glass partitions to watch the floor.
-They were spared the sting of metal filings that bit into skin and clothing cast off by the equipment.
-Work clothes developed a reddish tinge when sweat and metal combined.
+Instead he went by Rusty, a name that would have fit most of the workers at the plant all except the plant managers.
+They sat in air conditioned offices with glass windows through which they could watch the workers on the mill floor.
+They never felt the sting of filings that bit into skin and clothing cast off by the metal working equipment.
+Work clothes took on a reddish tinge after sweat and metal combined.
 Rusty got his name from wearing the same outfit day after day, stains and all, washing it on Friday nights at the laundromat behind the A & P store.

 He was a hard worker and gave a good day’s effort for his wages.
 No other job or trade ever satisfied him like working the night shift at the plant had done.
 That slice of happiness lasted only until old man Barton sold off the plant to foreigners.
 Soon, the plant’s long-time employees were let go without ceremony and the new owners hired in their own people for lower wages.
 The exchange took its toll on the small community whose loyalties to their own were compromised by the need to earn a living.
 Cafés, service stations, hardware and dry goods stores, and other small businesses no longer enjoyed the patronage of their old friends that were out of a job.
 They quickly looked after their own interests and welcomed their new patrons.
 The faces changed but the money was still green.